Steps

 2. Set TEMP:

-3. Set INTERACT to control how strongly nodes influence neighbors.
+3. Set INTERACT to control neighbor coupling:

 Context menu: